iskandr/parakeet/README.md

 Backends
 ===
 Parakeet currently supports compilation to sequential C, multi-core C with OpenMP (default), or LLVM (deprecated).
 To switch between these options change `parakeet.config.backend` to one of:

+  * "openmp": also compiles with gcc, but parallel operators run across multiple cores (default)
   * "c": lowers all parallel operators to loops, compile sequential code with gcc
-  * "openmp": also compiles with gcc, but parallel operators run across multiple cores (default)
   * "cuda": launch parallel operations on the GPU (experimental)
   * "llvm": older backend, has fallen behind and some programs may not work
+  * "interp" : pure Python intepreter used for debugging optimizations, only try this if you think CPython is about 10,000x too fast for your taste